What is the best storage for video editing? Learn how to set up your RAID or NAS video storage with an effective backup and workflow strategy.

 - Seagate Ironwolf 8TB NAS Internal Hard Drive

-Common consumer external USB hard drives are the most affordable way to keep safety duplicates of your media files from your online storage.
+Common consumer external USB hard drives are the most affordable way to keep backups of your media files from your online storage.
 However, they do fail, and they are slow if you have to use them to restore data to your online storage for any reason.

 I always buy these drives in pairs, and write data to them in pairs just in case one fails.